zarf-dev/zarf/docs/4-user-guide/1-the-zarf-cli/index.md

   prepare           Tools to help prepare assets for packaging tools             Collection of additional tools to make airgap easier version           Displays the version of the Zarf binary

-Flags:
-  -a, --architecture string   Architecture for OCI images -h, --help                  help for zarf
-  -l, --log-level string      Log level when running Zarf.
-Valid options are: warn, info, debug, trace (default "info")

-      --no-log-file           Disable log file creation
-      --no-progress           Disable fancy UI progress bars, spinners, logos, etc --tmpdir string         Specify the temporary directory to use for intermediate files --zarf-cache string     Specify the location of the Zarf cache directory (default "~/.zarf-cache")

-Use "zarf [command] --help" for more information about a command.

 ```

 </p>